 Every student and family is unique, and financial aid packages are customized to each applicant.
 However, here are a few general guidelines and important dates that all students and families should be aware of in order to have a smooth financial aid and payment experience at North Park.
-We’ve laid them out in a calendar similar to the academic year — running from August through July.
+We’ve laid them out in a calendar similar to the academic year—from August through July.

 Each of the items on our timeline below link to more information on how you can accomplish these tasks.
-But please don’t hesitate to call your admissions recruiter or Student Administrative Services if you have more questions or about your specific situation.
+But please don’t hesitate to call your admissions recruiter or Financial Aid Office if you have more questions or about your specific situation.

 You will experience many of the out-of-pocket costs associated with college during your first few weeks: books and class supplies, a computer, moving expenses.
 It doesn’t hurt to start thinking about—and planning for—these things early.